Queer YA reading list

 How did I choose these?

-In 2020 I started a spreadsheet of everything I read.
+In 2020 I also started a spreadsheet of everything I read.
 It logs dates, a bit of genre information, a short comment, and a simple rating of “good” or “bad”.
 No sliding scale, no “medium”.

 Previous